Skip to content

 What is the D2 Entrepreneur Visa?

 No minimum investment required.
 You need a viable business plan and €10,640 for living expenses.
 For entrepreneurs, freelancers, and investors.
 Initial 4-month visa, then residence permit.
-Citizenship path in 5 years.
-Much cheaper than Golden Visa but requires active business.
+Permanent residency in 5 years.
+Citizenship in 10 years under the 2026 law (7 years for EU/CPLP).
+Much cheaper than Golden Visa but requires active business involvement.

 How does the D2 compare to the Golden Visa?

 D2: no investment minimum, active business required.
 Golden Visa: €500K fund, passive investment.
-D2 is far cheaper but you must demonstrate the business contributes economically to Portugal.
-Both lead to citizenship in 5 years.
+D2 is far cheaper but requires economic contribution.
+Both lead to permanent residency in 5 years, and citizenship in 10 years (7 for EU/CPLP) under the 2026 law.

 Does Portugal have a Digital Nomad Visa?

 Yes.
 The D8 visa is Portugal's digital nomad visa for remote workers earning ~€3,500/month.
 Similar to D7 passive income visa but for remote workers.
-Path to citizenship in 5 years.
+Permanent residency path in 5 years.
+Citizenship now requires 10 years under the 2026 law (7 for EU/CPLP).

 What Golden Visa routes remain after the real estate closure?